AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Method

-\quad\textit{(a) RQ1: Task appraisals and AI use.} For each task in a category (e.g., Testing/QA, Security, and Code Review under Quality \& Risk Management), participants rated task \textit{value, identity, accountability}, and \textit{demands} measured with validated instruments (Table~\ref{tab:mm-instruments}).
-We used single-item measures to reduce participant fatigue, given these items retain psychometric validity for concrete, well-scoped constructs~\cite{matthews2022normalizing}.
-Participants then reported their \textit{openness to AI support} and frequency of \textit{AI use} for each task (dependent variables for RQ1).
-Finally, we asked two open-ended questions: (a) where they most wanted AI support, and (b) where they preferred to limit it; within the task category (e.g., in Quality \& Risk Management), and why.
+\quad\textit{(a) RQ1: Task appraisals and AI use.} For each task in a category (e.g., Testing/QA, Security, Code Review under Quality \& Risk Management), participants rated task \textit{value, identity, accountability}, and \textit{demands}, captured using validated instruments (Table~\ref{tab:mm-instruments}).
+We used single-item measures to reduce participant fatigue, as these retain psychometric validity for well-scoped constructs~\cite{matthews2022normalizing}.
+Participants then reported their \textit{openness to AI support} and \textit{AI use} frequency for each task (dependent variables in RQ1).
+Finally, they answered two open-ended questions: \textit{where they most wanted AI support}, and \textit{where they preferred to limit it}; within the category and why.

-\quad\textit{(b) RQ2—RAI priorities.} Participants selected any five RAI principles (from the eight listed earlier) they deemed most important for AI-enabled tooling in that category (with the five-choice format drawn from prior work \cite{jakesch2022different}).
-This top-N design forces trade-offs and mitigates ceiling effects (``all-high'' bias common in Likert importance ratings)~\cite{alwin1991reliability, bradburn2004asking}.
-After selecting, participants could optionally describe experiences that made their choices salient for that category.
-We tested alternative elicitation formats (ranking, point allocation, MaxDiff, importance categorization)~\cite{bradburn2004asking} and chose this approach based on sandbox feedback.

-Because RAI principles can be abstract and participants may not easily connect them to specific AI contexts~\cite{cave2018portrayals}, we provided on-demand, plain-language explanations (adapted from~\cite{jakesch2022different}), via information icons next to each principle.
-Each explanation followed a consistent format: (a) what a system embodying the principle would do, and (b) an example realizing its application, while retaining a degree of generality (see~\cite{jakesch2022different}).
+\quad\textit{(b) RQ2—RAI priorities.} Participants selected any five RAI principles (from the eight listed earlier) they deemed most important for AI tooling in that category (the five-choice format was drawn from~\cite{jakesch2022different}).
+This forces trade-offs and mitigates ceiling effects (``all-high'' bias common in Likert importance ratings)~\cite{alwin1991reliability, bradburn2004asking}.
+After selecting, participants could optionally describe experiences that informed their choices.
+We tested alternative elicitation formats (ranking, sorting, point allocation, MaxDiff)~\cite{bradburn2004asking} and chose this approach based on sandbox feedback.
+Since RAI principles can be abstract and difficult to contextually realize~\cite{cave2018portrayals}, we provided on-demand plain-language explanations (adapted from~\cite{jakesch2022different}) via information icons next to each principle.
+Each explanation included: (a) what a system embodying the principle would do, and (b) an example realizing its application, while retaining a degree of generality (see~\cite{jakesch2022different}).

-The survey concluded with an open-ended question inviting general comments on AI use at work, and an optional field to share an alias for follow-up contact.
-In the pilot, participants could also suggest tasks missing from the taxonomy (for the categories they answered) and/or provide general survey feedback.
+In the pilot, participants could suggest missing tasks (for categories they answered) and/or provide other feedback.